QuixoteSystems/commstatQXT/README.md

 ## CommStat QXT is still in under development
 CommStat QXT is a modified and tranlated version of the original CommStat One Ver 1.0.5 and CommStat v2[https://gitlab.com/amrron/commstat-v2]

-Commstat One is a Python version of the CommStat software <b>designed to run on on Win 10, 11 AND Linux</b><br>
+Commstat QXT is a Python version of the CommStat software designed to run on on Win 10, 11 AND Linux</b><br>

 ## Installation
-<NOTE : ALL USERS MUST RUN INSTALL ON THIS VERSION!

-Commstat One WINDOWS INSTALL PROCEDURE

-NOTE : Saavy users can ```git clone https://github.com/QuixoteSystems/commstatQXT.git```
+- Commstat One WINDOWS INSTALL PROCEDURE NOTE : Saavy users can ```git clone https://github.com/QuixoteSystems/commstatQXT.git```

  To install, simply unzip the zipped folder below then:
  ```